tauteo/git-overview/how-to-use-git.md

 * `git rm` (remove the file from the repo, file becomes untracked)
 * `git mv` (move the file to a different location, but keeps the history)

+#### Repo status

+Initially, with an empty repo, `git status` will have nothing to report.
+You will notice that Git has, by default created a `master` branch.
+This is the main branch or trunk of the repo, although there is nothing special about the name "master" (you could rename it if you wish).

+![git status on empty repo][i11]

+As soon as we add a file to the directory, Git picks it up and reports it as *untracked*.

+![git status untracked file][i12]